IBM/zopeneditor-sample/README.md

 You see that the same file was listed different for the two datasets.
 Also opening them in the editor showed two different results.
 The first was opened in a fully enabled COBOL editor and the second only in a text editor.
 The reason is that Wazi follows two rules for identifying dataset members as COBOL or COPYBOOKs and the adds visual extensions to the display.

-- Rule 1: The dataset ends with `.COBOL` or `.COPYBOOK`.
-By default Wazi will assume that all members in such datasets are COBOL or COPYBOOKs, respectively.
+- Rule 1: The dataset ends with `.COBOL`, `.COBCOPY`, `.JCL`.
+By default Wazi will assume that all members in such datasets are COBOL, COPYBOOKs or JCL, respectively.
 - Rule 2: The datasets are listed in a mapping Property Group in the preferences.
 The next section will explain the details behind that rule.

 ## Define property groups to map MVS datasets